Darwin Quintero: Houston Dynamo

 For the first part of the 2021 season, Quintero found himself on the bench.
 A combination of fitness issues and head coach Tab Ramos wanting to play with a high-press led to Quintero playing sparingly over the first 4 months of the season.
 He also missed games in August after catching COVID-19.
 Quintero started his first game of the season on 11 September, Houston's 24th game of the season.
 He helped the Dynamo end a 16-match winless streak by beating Austin FC 3–0.
 On 15 September he picked up his first assist of the season as Houston drew 1–1 against the Galaxy.
 Quintero scored his first goal of the season on 18 September in a 3–2 win over Texas Derby rivals FC Dallas.
-On 16 October, Quintero had a goal and an assist to give the Dynamo a 2–1 win against the Seattle Sounders.
+On 16 October, Quintero had a goal and an assist to give the Dynamo a 2–1 win against Seattle Sounders FC.
 The goal was named MLS Goal of the Week and he was named to the MLS Team of the Week.
 Quintero ended the season with 3 goals and 2 assists in 20 appearances, 9 of them starts, as the Dynamo once again finished last in the West.
 Following the 2021 season, Quintero's contract option was declined by Houston.
 On 21 December he re-signed with the Dynamo, agreeing to a non-Designated Player contract to remain in Houston for 2022, with a team option for 2023.

 After coming off the bench in the first 2 games of the season, Quintero got his first start of the season on 12 March and scored twice to give Houston a 2–1 win over Vancouver.
 He ended the season with 32 regular season appearances, 22 of thems starts, and picked up 8 goals and 5 assists.
 It was another disappointing season for the Dynamo, finishing 13th in the conference and missing the playoffs again.
 Following the season the Dynamo declined Quintero's contract option.